 Deriving signatures from anti-virus software on the contrary has received very little attention so far.
-To the best of our knowledge, the only exception is the work by Christodorescu and Jha [6] who explore possibilities of evaluating virus scanners, and in particular, provide first insights into the feasibility of signature extraction.
-Our approach notably extends this work by inferring more precise signatures, which not only represent simple byte sequences, but also express the relation to each other.
+Christodorescu and Jha [9] explore possibilities for evaluating virus scanners, and in particular, provide first insights into the feasibility of signature extraction.
+Filiol [15] extends this and defines a naive algorithm similar to the underlying idea describe in this paper, and presents an extraction scheme to determine the full disjunctive normal form of a signature.
+The computational complexity of the latter however prevents a practical application.
+Our approach notably extends these works by inferring more precise signatures, in a computational feasible manner, which not only represent simple byte sequences, but also express the relation to each other.